 Do I need to complete the lessons in the course marked as ‘Optional’?

 No. These lessons are purely there as an extension or additional challenge once you have completed the core requirements of the course.
 The majority of optional lessons reside in Kete 10.

 Who wrote the content?

 Te Rau is a Primary trained level 1 immersion teacher and has over 15 years of experience working in Māori-medium settings from Primary through to University & Wānanga levels.
-Te Rau is of Ngāti Raukawa ki te Tonga, Ngāi Tahu and Ngāti Kahungunu ki Wairarapa descent.
+Te Rau is of Ngāti Raukawa ki te Tonga, Ngāi Tahu and Ngāti Kahungunu descent.

 How many educators have participated in this course?